-This topic contains 1 reply, has 2 voices, and was last updated by Mark Roach – Spanish Tax Consultant & UK Limited Company Director 6 days, 21 hours ago.
+- This topic has 1 reply, 2 voices, and was last updated 4 years, 5 months ago by Mark Roach – Spanish Tax Consultant & UK Limited Company Director.

 My parents in law jointly owned property in Gran Canaria.
 Their main residence was in England but they spent 5 months a year at their apartment in GC.
 Both had made wills in the UK in October 2007 and subsequently (6 months later) also made wills pertaining solely to their Spanish assets.
 My mother in law died in September 2013 and, although her UK will was executed, her family (daughter) in Spain did not inform anyone of her death.
 My father in law died last month and now we have to have his UK and Spanish wills executed.
 In the light of European Regulation 650/2012, is my father in law’s Spanish will null and void ?
 I ask this because his will bequeaths all assets in Spain to his daughter (resident in Spain) or does the regulation require that the Spanish assets must be shared amongst all of his his antecedents and decendants ?